vidalme/gradientdiscipline/README.md

 took me a while to go over Jenkins using master and slave concepts, but once I did understand it was very revealing, the power of jenkins is really impressive.
 Also there was one very good section on security with Jenkins, many good options but I liked role based permissions for overall utilization.

-This ends the Jenkins section, hell of a ride, now I do feel like I got a decent understand of the basics of what it's done in a CI enviroment, prob I will have to learn another tool like github actions, but Jenkins really spoke to me in a way, its ungly, clunky and complicated but so versatile and powerfull, the security of jenkins may be the only deal breaker at this point, it does concern me a bit how we have to leave on the server few hardcoded stuff .
+This ends the Jenkins section, hell of a ride, now I do feel like I got a decent understand of the basics of what it's done in a CI enviroment, prob I will have to learn another tool like github actions, but Jenkins really spoke to me, its fugly, clunky and complicated but so versatile and powerfull, the lack of security in jenkins may be the only deal breaker at this point, it does concern me a bit how we have to leave on the server hardcoded stuff.

 <hr>
 <h3>31/10/2023</h3>
 <h4><u>Plan</u></h4>
 Research about Ansible, get my feet wet.
 <h4><u>Execution</u></h4>
-I did some the research but it was quick, and I ended up following the course pre-estabilished order and I will be doing the Python part (I was a bot reclunctant on spending the time on it at this point).
+I did some the research but it was quick, and I ended up following the course pre-estabilished order and I will be doing the Python part (I was a bit reclunctant on spending the time on it at this point).
 Very simple language and alreayd went through half of it.
 <br>
 <br>
 <br>